austincicale/Accenture-Data-Analytics-and-Visualization/README.md

 ### Project Overview

-This project is a Data Analytics and Visualization job simulation offered through Forage, a platform providing free virtual work experience that replicates daily tasks at top companies.
-In this simulation, I assumed the role of an analyst working for Accenture.
+This project is a Data Analytics and Visualization job simulation offered through [Forage](https://www.theforage.com/), a platform providing free virtual work experience that replicates daily tasks at top companies.
+In this simulation, I assumed the role of an analyst working for [Accenture](https://www.accenture.com/us-en?c=acn_glb_sembrandpuregoogle_13513493&n=psgs_0323&&c=ad_usadfy17_10000001&n=psgs_Brand-%7C-US-%7C-Exact_accenture&gad_source=1&gclid=CjwKCAjw8diwBhAbEiwA7i_sJeiI6Y78t8x7NfmFfNG29AQ7htWfyyP2V5E19Fo-96jXWMkeu-Z4BhoC65IQAvD_BwE&gclsrc=aw.ds).
 My task was to assist Social Buzz, a fictional social media company experiencing rapid growth, in implementing best practices for handling large datasets.
 Specifically, I analyzed their content categories to identify the top 5 categories with the highest aggregate popularity.

 ### Requirements gathering
-The key objectives, tasks, and data consideration are outlined below:
+The key objectives, tasks, and data considerations are outlined below:

 - #### Business Problem
   The client, Social Buzz, has experienced significant growth but lacks internal resources to manage the scale effectively.
 Accenture has been   tasked with addressing the following key objectives: